-How to manage time effectively?
+How to manage the task effectively?

 Tip: 1 – Create a List of Tasks

-You can achieve this with a simple pen and paper but now there are so many Smart Apps to do the same thing.
+You can achieve this with a simple pen and paper but now there are so Smart Apps to do the same thing.
 Here are a few top To-do -Apps

 Tip: 2 – Audit your time

 Analyze your time carefully, see where you spend your time throughout the day.
-Figure out areas of improvement, like non-essential activities that can be avoided.
+Figure out areas of improvement, like which non-essential activities that can be avoided.

 You should often audit your time to become self-aware of any non-essential activities in your day to day life

 Once your To-do list is ready and you are aware of your available schedule it is time to create your priority list first.
 Not everything needs to be done right away.

 Try not to overburden yourself with tasks, for starter only move top 5 task from your main to-do list to the priority list.

 Urgent tasks should be at the top then Important + non-urgent can be second.